Michael Twomey (judge)

-Michael Twomey is an Irish lawyer who has been a Judge of the High Court since January 2016.
+Michael Twomey is an Irish judge and lawyer who has served as a Judge of the High Court since January 2016.
 He was previously a solicitor with an expertise in partnership law.

 Education

 Twomey went to school in County Waterford.
 He was educated at University College Cork where he obtained a BCL degree in 1987 and obtained an LL.M. degree in 1988.
 His master's degree was in family law.

 He obtained a PhD from University College Dublin in 2001 with a thesis on "The law relating to partnership in Ireland".

 Legal career

 He qualified as a solicitor in 1990 in a commercial law firm in Dublin.
 After qualification, he worked for the European Commission to advise on intellectual property law.
 He then returned to Dublin to study and lecture.

 He set up his own practice advising principally on partnership law.
 The firm was based in Ballsbridge, and among his clients were accountancy and law firms and an Irish rock band.
 He also advised on chancery law and commercial law.

 He is an accredited mediator.
 He is a Bencher of the King's Inns since 2016.

 He was written two editions of a book on partnership.
 He has been a visiting researcher at Harvard Law School.
 He has lectured in Trinity College Dublin and the Law Society of Ireland.